FYSE-middlebury/FYSE1020/src/writing/narrative_graphics.md

 ##Introduction

-For this assignment, you will collaboratively write a short (1000 - 1500 word) narrative that explores two questions:
+For this assignment, you will collaboratively write a short (1000 - 1500 word) narrative that explores these kinds of questions:

 1. How can college lands help people learn about the natural and human history of Middlebury?

 2. How do college lands contribute to cultural and natural values that transcend the college community?

+3. How do human values of lands differ geographically, chronologically, and thematically?

+These are starter questions that you are free to adapt and amend.

 Practically, your contribution should help inform decisions and recommendations of a forthcoming management plan for Middlebury College Lands.